September 1 THOUGHTS BECOME WORDS

 Athletes have to make choices every day about who we will listen to.
 Whether it is a coach or a friend, these choices will directly impact their future career.
 Therefore, they should choose who we listen to carefully.
 The direction you choose ultimately will change where you end up.
 Even for Christians, we must choose our paths in life carefully.
 Following the Lord is the only sure way to get where we ultimately want to be.
 How do you know that you are on the right path with God?

 I have seen all the works which have been done under the sun, and behold, all is vanity and striving after wind.

 For athletes, one of the keys to success is to eliminate distractions.
 For example, if a professional race car driver spent his time playing video games instead of driving his race car, his chances of winning would deteriorate.
 It is foolish of him to waste time on something that wouldn’t help him be successful.
 This is a perfect mirror for the follower of Christ.
 If we want to follow Christ, we can’t be chasing other things.
 These things will lead us away from God.
 What distractions do you need to eliminate?

 Honor all people, love the brotherhood, fear God, honor the king.

 1 Peter 2:17

 For athletes, another key to success for us is respect for our leadership.
 When we lose respect for our leaders, our level of performance will drop dramatically.
 This will affect the whole team.
 This is not an easy situation to fix.
 Without respect for our leadership, we will drift instead of following a set path.
 As a Christian, we all have a set path that God has chosen for us to follow.
-That sometimes includes us following human leadership that He has established.
+That sometimes includes us following the human leadership that He has established.
 When we lose respect for our leaders, we suffer, and the work of God suffers.
-Do you have respect for your leadership?
+How do you feel about your leadership?